 (2005 – 2012)

-The story of the founding, development and growth of the CFI Canada is ultimately one of challenge and opportunity as CFI emerged from the combined efforts and resources from many diverse directions.
+The ongoing story of the founding, development and growth of the Centre For Inquiry Canada (CFIC or CFI Canada) is one of challenge and opportunity as CFIC emerged from the combined efforts and resources of a diverse group of dedicated individuals.

-While there were already humanist, skeptical and freethought organizations in Canada, the emergence of the Centre for Inquiry was set up to provide something new and different: an organization that embraced humanism, sketicism, freethought and atheism.
-Bigger than any one accomplishment, CFI is characterized by an attitude of optimism and growth, a desire to continually work to expand the movement’s reach into new cities and new projects because, though sometimes unpopular, the work on which the organization is engaged requires someone’s focused attention.
+While there were already humanist, skeptical and freethought organizations in Canada, the emergence of the Centre for Inquiry Canada was established to provide something new and different: an educational organization that embraced humanism, skepticism, freethought and atheism.
+Bigger than any one accomplishment, CFI Canada is characterized by an attitude of optimism and growth, a desire to continually work to expand the movement’s reach into new cities and new projects (view CFI Canada’s Statement of Values).

 The Campus Days

-In the fall of 2004 at Trinity College, an Anglican-affiliated institution within the University of Toronto, a small Atheist Society began under the leadership of undergraduate student Jennie Fiddes.
+In the autumn of 2004 at Trinity College, an Anglican-affiliated institution within the University of Toronto, a small Atheist Society began under the leadership of undergraduate student Jennie Fiddes.
 It was a fun group, dedicated to informal debate and discussion.
-In January 2005 another U of T student, Justin Trottier, joined the group, and it began to rebrand itself as a university-wide organization with a larger educational and outreach mandate.
-In the summer of 2005, U of T’s Atheist Society became the University of Toronto Secular Alliance, and it continues to provide an outlet for young people exploring secularism on campus.
+In January 2005 another U of T student, Justin Trottier, joined the group, and the group began to rebrand itself as a university-wide organization with a larger educational and outreach mandate.
+In the summer of 2005, U of T’s Atheist Society became the University of Toronto Secular Alliance.

 The UTSA’s initial event – a film screening of the provocative movie The God Who Wasn’t There, followed by a discussion with the filmmaker and religious leaders – would define a movement that squarely took on controversial topics, while still managing to foster relationships with communities beyond itself.

 From the beginning, the UTSA was part public education, part political activism.
-The group appeared regularly in the campus media, and then in the national media when they pushed – successfully – to have graduation prayers removed from convocation ceremonies.
-UTSA early highlights during its first busy year included a condemnation of the $4 million in university money being used to build a faith centre, a move which resulted in the acting president of the University circulating a memo in response.
-The organization also supported the anti-Sharia law campaign, which garnered considerable attention, especially when the McGuinty government declared one law for all Ontarians in the fall of 2005.
+The group appeared regularly in the campus media, and then in the national media when they successfully pushed to have graduation prayers removed from convocation ceremonies.
+UTSA early highlights included a condemnation of the $4 million of university money being used to build a faith centre, a move which resulted in the acting president of the University to circulate a memo in response.
+The organization also supported an anti-Sharia law campaign, garnering considerable attention, especially when the McGuinty government declared one law for all Ontarians in the autumn of 2005.

 The Secular Freethought Centre Opens its Doors

-In the spring of 2006, the University of Toronto Secular Alliance outgrew its campus base and become the city-wide Toronto Secular Alliance.
-The organization had just attracted over 600 people to an event featuring neuroscientist Dr. Michael Persinger and his famous “God Helmet,” an event that culminated the group’s exciting and busy first year.
+In the spring of 2006, the University of Toronto Secular Alliance outgrew its campus base and became the city-wide Toronto Secular Alliance.
+The organization had attracted over 600 people to an event featuring neuroscientist Dr. Michael Persinger and his famous “God Helmet,” an event that concluded the group’s exciting and busy first year.

-It was at that same event that the public was introduced to the country’s first home and community centre for secular humanists, a property that had that month been leased at 216 Beverley St., just south of the University campus.
+It was at that same event that the public was introduced to the country’s first home and community centre for secular humanists, at 216 Beverley St., just south of the University of Toronto campus.

-This achievement was made possible by an unlikely confluence of factors: the financial support of one incredibly generous and far seeing donor, the muscle power of the newly emerging youth wing of the movement, the stability and institutionalization provided by the existing network of humanist and skeptical associations, and the charisma of Dr. Robert Buckman, a giant of Canadian humanism, who effectively brought these forces together.
+This achievement was made possible by an unlikely confluence of factors: the financial support of one incredibly generous and far-seeing donor, the energy of the newly emerging youth wing of the movement, the stability and institutionalization provided by the existing network of humanist and skeptical associations, and the charisma of Dr. Robert Buckman, a giant of Canadian humanism, who effectively brought these forces together.

 The summer of 2006 was a critical period for humanism in Toronto.
 The Humanist Association of Toronto and the Toronto Secular Alliance, with support from other affiliated groups, joined forces to embark on the creation of an unprecedented institution: the Secular Freethought Centre.